microsoft/semantic-kernel/docs/decisions/0039-agent-interactions.md

 - Must encapsulate complexity within implementation details, not calling patterns.

-> Note: Desire to establish AutoGen.Net alignement with SemanticKernel not limit to existing AutoGen definitions.
+> Note: Desire to establish AutoGen.Net alignment with SemanticKernel not limit to existing AutoGen definitions.

 ### Agent Modalities:
 - **SemanticKernel - IChatCompletionService**: No storage (local history and agent definitions)